dek0der/generate-youtube-revanced/README.md

 # generate-youtube-revanced
-This script downloads revanced project files and creates a batch file to generate youtube revanced apk
+This script downloads revanced project files, creates a batch file to generate youtube revanced apk and runs the batch file to create youtube revanced apk